makethingshappy/IoTflow/README.md

 - **IoTbase PICO** - Compatible with Raspberry Pi Pico, Pico 2, Pico W, Pico 2W, Waveshare ESP32-S3 PICO
 - **IoTbase NANO** - Arduino Nano ESP32 or ESP32-S3 or Waveshare ESP32-S3 Nano
 - **IoTsmart ESP32-S3** - Tiny Adaptor Board with Cable is required for flashing
-- **IoTsmart RP2040 or RP2350A** - Tiny Adaptor Board with Cable is required for flashing
+- **IoTsmart RP2040 or IoTsmart RP2350A** - Tiny Adaptor Board with Cable is required for flashing
 - **IoTsmart XIAO** - Tiny Adaptor Board with Cable is required for flashing

 *IoTsmart modules are System-on-Module (SOM) microcontroller boards that provide the primary compute and control functionality for the system.